Packaging Cost & Sourcing

 When clients ask me how to use AI for box mockups without wasting time, I give them a simple process that starts with real production data and ends with a visual anyone can review in a meeting.
 It’s not fancy.
 It’s disciplined.

 1. Gather your files.
-Start with the dieline, logo files, final copy, box dimensions, and any finish notes like foil, emboss, or matte lamination.
+Start with the dieline, logo files, final copy, box dimensions, and any finishing notes you pay your converter to double-check in Guangzhou or Ho Chi Minh City.

 Cost, Pricing, and Timeline: What AI Mockups Really Save